mirumee/ariadne-website/docs/apollo-federation.md

 title: Apollo Federation
 ---

 [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is an architecture that composes multiple GraphQL services into a single data graph.
-Ariadne supports building the federated schemas that rely on [additional types and directives](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) to instrument the behavior of the underlying graph and convey the relationships between schema types.
+Ariadne supports building federated schemas that rely on [additional types and directives](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) to instrument the behaviour of the underlying graph and convey the relationships between schema types.

 ## Federated architecture example

 Let's say we have three separate GraphQL services that we want to convert into a federated service:

-Users service:
+Users Service:

 ```graphql
 type Query {